sebaF96/file-server/README.md

 - Communications over TCP using Python's low-level networking interface [socket][socket]
 - Remote commands runs in server side and its output is sent to the client
-- Server will always answer a status code with a message, and the standar output (if any)
+- Server will always answer a status code with a message, and the standard output (if any)
 - Server is able to attend multiple clients at the same time using multiprocessing
 ------------